apinya-j/HPC-Login-Practice-AMS-KKU/README.md

-# Practical Skills in Using Server, HPC, and Cloud for Bioinformatics
+# Practical Skills in Using Server and HPC

 ## Overview
 In this practical guide, you will learn how to log in to an HPC server using various methods, including:
 - SSH (for macOS/Linux)
-- PuTTY (for Windows)
+- PuTTY or X2Go (for Windows)
 - Visual Studio Code (VS Code) with the Remote-SSH extension

 By the end of this guide, you should be able to securely connect to an HPC server and begin running bioinformatics tasks.